-Whether you live in the city or plan to visit on holiday, the unique DNA of Istanbul ensures that it is the perfect destination for photography enthusiasts wishing to brighten up their social media.
+Whether you live in the city or plan to visit on holiday, Istanbul's unique DNA ensures that it is the perfect destination for photography enthusiasts wishing to brighten up their social media.

 The diversity offered by the transcontinental city that connects Europe and Asia merges natural beauty, historic architecture, and modern culture to produce stunning photo opportunities.